The Benefits of Reading 20 Minutes a Day

 Every text has a pattern, from novels to non-fiction articles.
 Once you are able to find the pattern in writing, you are able to replicate that pattern in your own writing.
 For example, essays have very specific structures.
 Once you know the structure, it’s easier to write the essay because you know what’s expected.
 The more patterns and structures you are able to identify in different types of writing, the easier it will be to identify those patterns in passages you’ll find on the SAT or in your college reading requirements.

 With just 20 minutes a day of reading, you can improve your writing skills, build empathy, and boost your test scores!
 Looking for something to read?
-Check out our curated reading recommendations for students in grades 9 through 12.
+Check out our curated reading recommendations for students in grades 4 through 8 and grades 9 through 12.

 If you’re looking for a customized plan and one-on-one support in reaching your academic goals, MEK has the programs to guide you through your journey.

-This spring, we are offering SAT Prep, Advanced Placement, and High School Honors programs designed to help you ace your courses, prepare for tough exams, and master the skills that build academic confidence in the classroom and beyond.
-Sign up for our in-person or virtual SAT Practice Test to get started!
+This spring, we are offering MEK Learning Circles, High School Admissions Prep, and SAT Prep programs designed to help you ace your courses, prepare for tough exams, and master the skills that build academic confidence in the classroom and beyond.
+Sign up for our in-person or virtual MEK Learning Circles Evaluation Test or in-person or virtual SAT Practice Test to get started!

 We look forward to hearing from you!
 Contact us today!